getdozer/dozer/README.md

     - Create your own connector using Rust
     - Automatic schema evolution and validation
 - **Transform in REAL-TIME**
-    - Use SQL to perform joins, aggregations and filer operations in real time across sources.
+    - Use SQL to perform joins, aggregations and filter operations in real time across sources.
     - Use it like an ORM; Map relational data to object entities using Dozer SQL extensions
     - Build custom functions for aggregation, selection etc. using WASM
 - **Optimize for serving**